-This document introduces a new IAU Policy Statement outlining essential values and principles that must underpin the digital transformation.
-The work on the policy statement began in 2018 when an Expert Advisory Group (EAG) was established, bringing together experts and Administrative Board members from different regions of the world.
+This document introduces a new IAU Policy Statement has developed to outline essential values and principles that must underpin the digital transformation.
+The work on the policy statement began in 2018 when an Expert Advisory Group1 (EAG) was established, bringing together experts and Administrative Board members from different regions of the world.
 This group steered the development of the statement, with numerous exchanges on priorities to be outlined and the essential values and principles common to all, irrespective of backgrounds and local contexts.
-The Policy Statement presented in this document is the result of this work and which was adopted during the upcoming IAU 16th General Conference in Dublin, Ireland (25-28 October 2022), hosted by University College Dublin (UCD).
+The Policy Statement presented in this document is the result of this work.
+It is the final draft of the Policy Statement that will be submitted for official endorsement during the upcoming IAU 16th General Conference taking place in Dublin, Ireland from 25-28 October 2022.

 The Policy Statement has gone through an extensive consultative process from a Membership consultation where all IAU Members were invited to provide comments and feedback, to consultation with student leaders and associations to ensure that student perspectives were well addressed; we are grateful to all those who took part and contributed to the development of the Policy Statement.
-Through a series of eight meetings, the EAG considered these contributions thoroughly to ensure that they were taken into account and reflected in this final version of the Policy Statement.
+Through a series of eight meetings, the EAG considered these contributions thoroughly to ensure that they were taken into account and reflected in this final revised version of the Policy Statement.